WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 ## Download

-It will be released after the paper is accepted.
+The dataset will be  available after the paper is accepted.

 | Sequence            | Duration | Size  | Description                           | Link   |
 | ------------------- | -------- | ----- | ------------------------------------- | ------ |